polarbit/algorand-hdwallet/README.md

 - Refactor: logs, types ([]byte),  errors (better messages).
 - Add TX building, signing and broadcasting capability.
 (We already do this in payment integration test)
 - Import & export xpriv, and generate keys from it.
-- Use environment variables in integration tests.
+- Use environment variables in integration tests for mnemomics.
 - ... support other curves when Algorand is done. (maybe no or just ed25519 coins!)